appcircleio/appcircle-docusaurus/docs/troubleshooting-faq/common-issues.md

   end
 end
 ```

 ### Adding Additional Command to Xcodebuild for Devices Step

-To address the need to add a new command after completing the "xcodebuild" command in the "Xcodebuild for devices" step, you can follow the following approach:
+To address the need to add a new command after completing the `xcodebuild` command in the "Xcodebuild for Devices" step, you can follow the following approach:

-- Disable "Xcodebuild for Devices" step in your workflow
+- Disable "Xcodebuild for Devices" step in your workflow.
-- Add a new "Custom Script" component instead of Xcodebuild for Devices Step
+- Add a new "Custom Script" component instead of "Xcodebuild for Devices" step.
-- Go to Appcircle github profile and this [repository](https://github.com/appcircleio/appcircle-ios-build-sign-component)
+- Go to Appcircle github profile and navigate to the [repository](https://github.com/appcircleio/appcircle-ios-build-sign-component).
-- Copy all codes of "main.rb" file and paste it to new "Custom Script" and change as Ruby in execute type.
+- Copy all code lines from the `main.rb` file and paste them into the new "Custom Script".
+- Change "Execute With" as **Ruby**.
-- Change name as Custom Xcodebuild for Devices this custom script.
+- Change the name as "Custom Xcodebuild for Devices" for this custom script.
-- In ruby code of this, you can add to end of 412.line of code command what you want
+- In the ruby code, you can required codes to the end of `command`add to end of 412.line of code command what you want

 ```
 command = "xcodebuild -scheme \"#{$scheme}\" clean archive -archivePath \"#{$archive_path}\" -derivedDataPath \"#{$temporary_path}/DerivedData\" -destination \"generic/platform=iOS\""
 ```